midnightoatmeal/arxiv-agent/README.md

 ## arXiv agent: A Multi-Perspective Research Analyzer

 This project is an agentic AI system that provides a structured, multi-perspective analysis of academic papers.
-By taking an arXiv ID as input, the agent ingests a paper, and then three distinct AI personas—the Optimist, Skeptic, and Ethicist—debate its claims.
+By taking an arXiv ID as input, the agent ingests a paper, and then three distinct AI personas (the Optimist, Skeptic, and Ethicist) debate its claims.
 The final output is a cited, claim-by-claim debate summary and a concise TL;DR.

 ## Features